 What if a medical emergency arises?

-We carry First aid kit and in case of other medical emergencies, the trek leader will arrange for the trekker to reach the nearest road head.
+We carry the First aid kit and in case of other medical emergencies, the trek leader will arrange for the trekker to reach the nearest road head.
 A vehicle has to be arranged till Leh to get medical facilities.
 Additional costs are involved for emergencies and they will be borne by trekker only.
 Before the trek, it’s your responsibility to get a medical fitness certificate and insurance.

 Do you think I should bring some medicines with me?